elliotperviz/cmms/md/README.md

 - The core molecular dynamics loop
 - A general workflow for equilibrium measurements

-The specific example may be found
+We demonstrate the use of molecular dynamics with an example, which may be found in the [example](/C01_02) folder

 ## What is Molecular Dynamics?